Gifted Rating Scales

 The Gifted Rating Scale (GRS) is a scholastic assessment for school children.
 It is used mostly for Gifted & Talented admissions.
 It is administered by a teacher who knows the child well.
 The teacher rates specific gifted behaviors that they have observed over time.

 History

 Rating scales have developed since the early 1970s to assess general child psychometrics and psychopathology.

-The Gifted Rating Scales, first published in 2003, are authored by Steven Ira Pfeiffer, PhD (1950-), and Tania Jarosewich, PhD.
+The Gifted Rating Scales, first published in 2003, are authored by Steven Ira Pfeiffer (1950-), and Tania Jarosewich.
 The GRS is completed through teacher evaluations and measures giftedness on multiple scales.

 The GRS-P, designed for children in preschool and kindergarten, evaluates children on five scales: